29yashprofessional/CMOS_Inverter/README.md

 ![VTH_calculation](https://github.com/user-attachments/assets/51206d9c-84cb-4061-aa5c-a8700ecabaa9)

-It can be noted that VTH = 0.7 V from the above figure.
+It can be noted that VTH = 700mV from the above figure.
 ### Calculation of Noise Margins
 NML = VIL - VOL = 388.255 mV